exercism/python/concepts/recursion/about.md

 And like looping, a Boolean expression or `True/False` test is used to know when to stop the recursive execution.
 _Unlike_ looping, recursion without termination in Python cannot not run infinitely.
 Values used in each function call are placed in their own frame on the Python interpreter stack.
-If the total amount of function calls takes up more space than the stack has room for, it will result in an error.
+If the total number of function calls takes up more space than the stack has room for, it will result in an error.

 ## Looping vs Recursive Implementation